wgroeneveld/go-jamming/README.md

 A separate goroutine cleans up ips each 2 minutes, the TTL is 5 minutes.
 See `limiter.go`.

 Database migrations are run using the `-migrate` flag.

+---

+## Fighting spam

+Since Go-jamming still supports Pingbacks, spam could be an issue.
+However, if the URL doesn't contain a genuine link, the mention will be immediately dropped.

+Still, spammers always find a way and sometimes even create fake blog posts with real links to your blog.
+In that case, simply add the domain to the `blacklist` in `config.json`.

+Adding this **manually** will not remove existing spam in your DB!
+The `-blacklist` flag is there to:

+1. Automatically add it to the `blacklist` array in the config file;
+2. Automatically search the DB for all allowed domains for spam from the blacklist and remove it.
+(Check for string match on the URL)

+How to use: `./go-jamming -blacklist annoyingspam.com`.
+This will exit after the above actions.
+Then you can simply restart the server with `./go-jamming`.